 Kinstler has painted more than 50 cabinet officers, more than any artist in the country’s history.
-Seven Presidents — Richard Nixon, Gerald R. Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush, Bill Clinton and George W. Bush — have posed for him.
+Eight Presidents — Richard Nixon, Gerald R. Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush, Bill Clinton, George W. Bush, and Donald J. Trump (before he was president) — have posed for him.
 His portraits of Ford and Reagan are the official White House portraits.

-He was awarded honorary doctorates by Rollins College in 1983 and the Lyme Academy College of Art in 2002.
+He was awarded honorary doctorates by Rollins College in 1983, the Lyme Academy College of Art in 2002, and The Academy of Art University in San Francisco in 2011.
 The National Portrait Gallery, Washington, D.C., has acquired 75 of his original works for its permanent collection.
 He is also represented in the Metropolitan Museum of Art, Butler Institute of American Art, Brooklyn Museum, etc.

 Memberships include: National Academy of Design (N.A.), Allied Artists of America, American Watercolor Society, Pastel Society of America (Hall of Fame), Audubon Artists, Copley Society of Boston (life), National Arts Club.

 In 1999, Kinstler received the Copley Medal from the Smithsonian, National Portrait Gallery, its highest honor.

 Many PBS stations are airing a recent documentary on his career.